PFAS - Draft PFAS Model Legislation

 Draft PFAS Prevention Model Legislation

-Over the past several months, NEWMOA and a group of state officials from the northeast has worked together to develop the Draft Model Legislation.
+Over the past year, NEWMOA and a group of state officials from the northeast has worked together to develop the Draft Model Legislation.
 The Workgroup included representatives of the Connecticut Department of Energy and Environmental Protection (CT DEEP), New Hampshire Department of Environmental Services (NH DES), Massachusetts Department of Environmental Protection (Mass DEP), New Jersey Department of Environmental Protection (NJ DEP), New York State Department of Environmental Conservation (NYSDEC), Rhode Island Department of Environmental Management and Vermont Department of Environmental Conservation (VT DEC).
 In drafting the Model, the Workgroup reviewed the latest information on PFAS, including exposure pathways to the environment and PFAS’ impacts on public health and the environment.
 The Workgroup reviewed both existing laws and current legislative proposals to address PFAS in consumer products.
 The Workgroup also reviewed states’ successful experiences with toxics in packaging passed starting in the early 1990s, mercury in production legislation passed starting in the early 2000s, and other bills related to high priority chemicals of concern passed throughout the 2000s.

 The goals of this draft Model Legislation are to: